 Training and qualifications

-Postgraduate Diploma in Integrative Counselling and Psychotherapy (British Association of Counsellors and Psychotherapists accredited)
+Postgraduate Diploma in Integrative Counselling and Psychotherapy (British Association for Counselling and Psychotherapy accredited qualification)

 Introduction to Counselling (CPCAB)